 Almost half of all fire deaths occur in one- and two-family homes where in many cases there were no working smoke alarms.
 Take the simple step of making sure there are working smoke alarms on every level of the home and outside each sleeping area.
 Consider installing smoke alarms inside bedrooms, especially for smokers or heavy sleepers.
 Test smoke alarms monthly; replace alkaline batteries twice a year, when we change our clocks.
 Replace all smoke alarms that are ten years old.
 It is important to have and practice a home escape plan to be able to get everyone out quickly and safely in a fire.

 Protect Your Family at Home: Install and Maintain Smoke Alarms

 Fires in Massachusetts

-No one thinks fire will happen to them, yet according to data from the Massachusetts Fire Incident Reporting System (MFIRS), there were 29,110 fires reported in Massachusetts during 2011 causing 54 civilian deaths, 2 fire service deaths, 323 civilian injuries, 422 fire service injuries and an estimated $217 million in property damage.
-That’s why it is so important to practice good fire safety by staying in the kitchen when cooking, not overloaded electrical outlets and taking care of our heating systems.
-It’s also important to be prepared by installing smoke and carbon monoxide alarms, which give you time to escape, and to make and practice a home escape plan, so everyone will know what to do in an emergency.
+No one thinks fire will happen to them, yet according to data from the Massachusetts Fire Incident Reporting System (MFIRS), there were 31,313 fires reported in Massachusetts during 2015 causing 62 civilian deaths, 297 civilian injuries, 465 fire service injuries and an estimated $258 million in property damage.

 - SAFE Kids USA® also offers resources on fire prevention.

-- Fact Sheets on Fire Safety – easy to read fact sheets on fire safety from the Massachusetts Department of Public Health.
+- Multi-Lingual and Multi-Cultural Fire Safety - easy –to-read fact sheets on fire safety in a variety of languages.